 Finalist for the Allbright Prize The Allbright Prize (Allbrightpriset) is awarded annually to a listed Swedish company that has a gender-balanced management team and is working actively to increase gender equality, diversity and inclusion.
-This year Coor was one of diversity and inclusion.
 This year, Coor was one of four finalists.
 "We are very proud that we made it to the final.
-It encourages us to become even better on these important issues," says Helena Söderberg, HR

-Director at Coor.
+It encourages us to become even better on these important issues," says Helena Söderberg, HR Director at Coor.